sjaubain/OSM-Parser/README.md

 ## Usage

 Once Osmosis is installed, you can download a country as .pbf file on geofabrik download server and put it in the /input folder.
 On the right pane, you can choose which type of road you want to filter (note that the ..._link categories should be taken with the corresponding type of road for a correct usage).
 Then click on *import* and wait for osmosis to do its job.
 After you have loaded the graph, you can zoom and drag with right mouse button on the map.
 To compute shortest paths, you just have to click twice on the map to choose source and destination nodes.
+(Warning : if your request involves too many nodes, you will get a java heap out of space memory exception)